3.2.2.1. ADA interface¶

 Notes on data transfers:

-- The rclone ‘copy’ mode will just copy new/changed files.
-The rclone ‘sync’ (one way) mode will create a directory identical to the source so be careful because this can cause data loss and test first with the –dry-run flag to see exactly what would be copied and deleted
+• The rclone copy mode will just copy new/changed files.
+The rclone sync (one way) mode will create a directory identical to the source so be careful because this can cause data loss.
+We suggest you to test first with the –dry-run flag to see exactly what would be copied and deleted.

-- Using –multi-thread-streams 1 increases the performance for large files
+• Using --multi-thread-streams 1 increases the performance for large files copied to dCache.

 #example command to upload a big file